Spider201866/Alan_web/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-The dynamic language loading system has been implemented, CSS refactoring (centralization of styles) is largely complete, and the build/linting process is stable.
-Several HTML hygiene, accessibility, and performance improvements have been made (verified meta descriptions, ensured consistent script deferral).
-All translation keys are now correctly populated in the JSON files, and thorough testing and verification of the internationalization features have been performed.
-Upcoming tasks include PWA service worker implementation and implementing a conditional logging wrapper.
+The dynamic language loading system, CSS refactoring (centralization of styles), and the build/linting process are stable.
+HTML hygiene, accessibility, and performance improvements have been made.
+All translation keys are correctly populated.
+The conditional logging wrapper has now been successfully implemented, reducing console noise in production.
+Upcoming tasks primarily focus on PWA service worker implementation.

 ## Recent Changes
+- **Conditional Logging Implementation (June 20, 2025):**
+    *   Created `public/scripts/log.js`, a new module providing conditional logging (`log.info`, `log.debug`, `log.warn`, `log.error`). `log.info` and `log.debug` are silenced in production (when `window.location.hostname === 'alan.up.railway.app'`), while `log.warn` and `log.error` remain active.
+    *   Integrated `log.js` into `public/index.html` and `public/home.html` by adding `<script type="module" src="scripts/log.js" defer></script>` before other custom scripts.
+    *   Refactored all relevant client-side JavaScript files in `public/scripts/` to import and use the new `log.*` methods instead of direct `console.*` calls.
+This includes: `agent1-chatbot-module.js`, `auth-flow.js`, `home-data.js`, `home-translator.js`, `home-ui.js`, `home.js`, `index.js`, `language-loader.js`, `language.js`, `listener-module.js`, `location-service.js`, `muted.js`, `onboarding-form.js`, and `page-template.js`.
+    *   Corrected an issue where `public/scripts/muted.js` was not loaded as a module, causing an import error.
+Added `type="module"` to its script tag in `public/home.html`.
+    *   Fixed the initialization of "muted buttons" by exporting `initMutedButtons` from `muted.js` and importing/calling it directly in `home-data.js`, as module functions are not global.
 - **Frontend Orchestrator Refactor (June 20, 2025):**
     *   Refactored `public/scripts/home.js` and `public/scripts/index.js` into orchestrator patterns.
     *   **For `home.js`:**